cinnData/PythonBootcamp/Lectures/[PY-03] Defining functions in Python.md

 Out[17]: 1.2599210498948732
 ```

-An example we meet frequently in data science is the Pandas function `read.csv()` used to import data from a CSV file.
-It allows for various separators, but a default argument is `sep=','`, which makes sense because most CSV files use the comma as the column separator (though you need `sep=';'` for some CSV files created with Spanish Excel configurations).
+An example we often meet frequently, working with data, is the Pandas function `read.csv()`, used to import data from a CSV file.
+It allows for various separators, but a default argument is `sep=','`, which makes sense because most CSV files use the comma as the column separator.
+This function will appear in the last lectures of this course.

 ## Functions and methods